xanderfrangos/twinkle-tray/README.md

 - Click away to hide the panel.
 - Right-click the system tray icon to quit.

+## Compatibility
+Twinkle Tray uses DDC/CI and WMI to communicate with your monitors.
+Most monitors offer DDC/CI compatibility, but it may be off by default.
+Make sure you have the appropriate option(s) enabled on your monitor so that it can work with Twinkle Tray.
+Refer to your monitor's user manual for more information.

+**Known issues:**
+- The AMD Radeon Control Panel can interfere with Twinkle Tray.
+Ensure "Custom Colors" is not enabled.
+- DVI and VGA may not be compatible.
+- USB/Thunderbolt/Surface docks with HDMI or DisplayPort may not be compatible.

 ## Build
+If you wish to run a development build of Twinkly Tray:

 - Download or clone.
 - Run *npm install*.